Minor in Construction Planning and Management

 This program covers the most current theories and practice of construction planning and management.
 The program provides a valuable adjunct credential to professional school students pursuing careers in business administration, public administration, architecture, environmental studies, and other areas; and a unique opportunity for professional focus to students in the USC Dornsife College of Letters, Arts and Sciences.

 Construction activities are complex.
 In contemporary society, effective planning and management of these activities requires specialized knowledge of the technical, economic and policy environment.
 This program couples the knowledge of how construction activities are organized with a broader understanding of the urban system in which construction projects are embedded.
-With the exception of statistics, all of the required courses are within the Department of Civil Engineering and the USC School of Policy, Planning and Development.
+With the exception of statistics, all of the required courses are within the Department of Civil Engineering and the USC Price School of Public Policy.

 This minor program is rigorous enough to serve as an introductory credential for students subsequently electing to pursue advanced studies in development, urban planning, construction management, architecture or allied fields.

 Advisement is provided by the Department of Civil Engineering.